Bankruptcy Credit Bidding Post Fisker: Strategies for Protecting a Credit Bid or Making For Cause Challenges

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide finance and lending counsel with a briefing on the evolution of credit bidding with a focus on the Fisker Automotive ruling and subsequent case law developments.
+This CLE course will provide finance and lending counsel with a briefing on the evolution of credit bidding with a focus on the Fisker Automotive ruling and subsequent case law developments.
 The panel will discuss the impact of recent rulings on the distressed debt market as well as other secured lenders who may have their claims challenged for cause.

 - Overview of the Fisker Automotive ruling

 - Free Lance-Star Publishing Co.
 (E.D.
 Va.
 April 2014)